Home

 Lois, The Stepmother of the title, is rendered both highly competent and incompetent by circumstance and society – running a successful business while having no control over her finances.
 The unashamed weakness of Eustace in actions and motives moves him away from pantomime villain to something colder, more pragmatic – the entitlement of 1920s male privilege fully on display.
 These are rich and complex portraits of human behaviour seen through the lens of female experience, one which deserves its place on the stage and rewards repeated reading.

-• This Week’s Read: The History Boys by Alan Bennett.
+• The History Boys by Alan Bennett.

-This Week’s Read: The History Boys by Alan Bennett.
+The History Boys by Alan Bennett.

 I’d always had a bit of an aversion to Alan Bennett, based on a host of preconceived notions – too cosy, too middle class, too middle aged, all a bit safe – but The History Boys has quite the reputation as a modern classic.
 So did it dispel my prejudices?
 To some extent.
 The play is engrossing in its depiction of warring approaches to education – facts, performative cleverness or “sheer calculated silliness”.
 Whatever system of education the reader or viewer has suffered through, these battles will strike a powerful chord.
 As will the central characters as they grope towards meaning and understanding.